dstamand-msft/AzureDevBoxDevEnvironments/README.md

 # User or Group
 azd env set AZURE_DEVBOX_PROJECT_ADMIN_ROLETYPE ""
 azd env set keyVaultPatSecretValue "***********************************"
-# only if you want to deploy a custom image
-azd env set AZURE_IMAGE_BUILDER_IDENTITY "IMAGE BUILDER IDENTITY NAME" azd env set AZURE_IMAGE_TEMPLATE_NAME "devbox-ibt-1"
-# Allowed characters are English alphanumeric characters, with underscores and periods allowed in the middle, up to 80 characters total.
-# All other special characters, including dashes, are disallowed.
-azd env set AZURE_GALLERY_NAME "galdevboxdemo" azd env set AZURE_GALLERY_IMAGE_DEF "myDevBoxCustomImage"
 ```

 Azure Developer CLI uses an environment name to set the `AZURE_ENV_NAME` environment variable that's used by Azure Developer CLI templates. `AZURE_ENV_NAME` is also used to prefix the Azure resource group name.
 Because each environment has its own set of configurations, Azure Developer CLI stores all configuration files in environment directories.